The Atlantic Coast Morocco Travel Guide

 Essaouira many avenues for engagement with Moroccan culture, from traditional arts to music.

 Seek out live Gnawa music in local cafes or cultural venues, especially in the evenings.
 These hypnotic, rhythmic presentations are a powerful cultural experience.
-During the once-a-year Gnaoua World Music Festival (usually during The month of june), performances are widespread.
+During the annual Gnaoua World Music Festival (usually during The month of june), performances are widespread.

 A classical music festival usually held annually in April or May, offering a different musical experience.